SwaroopG28/Traffic-Flow-Prediction/README.md

-**# Traffic Flow Prediction**
+# Traffic Flow Prediction

-This project predicts traffic flow using historical data on vehicle counts (cars, bikes, buses, trucks), time, and day of the week.
-The goal is to analyze patterns, forecast traffic situations, and offer insights to manage congestion, optimize traffic control, and reduce emissions for better urban mobility.
+This project predicts traffic flow using historical data, such as vehicle counts (cars, bikes, buses, trucks), time, and the day of the week.
+The goal is to analyze traffic patterns, forecast situations, and provide actionable insights to reduce congestion, optimize traffic control, and minimize environmental impact.

 ---

-**## Data Dictionary**
+## Data Dictionary

 The dataset includes:
 - **Time:** Timestamp of observation
 - **Date:** Date of observation